areding/6420-pymc/_sources/unit2/bayesian-statistics-overview.md

 # Bayesian statistics

 Professor Vidakovic already has a Python implementation available for the only code in this chapter.
-See [Codes for Unit 2](https://raw.githubusercontent.com/areding/6420-pymc/main/original_examples/Codes4Unit2/coin.py).
+See [unit 2 - coin.py](https://raw.githubusercontent.com/areding/6420-pymc/main/original_examples/Codes4Unit2/coin.py).

 ## Historic overview links